petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/configuring-liferay-authentication-with-pingone-using-saml.md

 ## Conclusion

 Congratulations!
-You have successfully completed this Solution Tutorial.
-By now, you should be able to integrate PingOne through SAML and authenticate users to your environment through it.
+Users may now authenticate to your environment by using PingOne.

 ## Tips and Troubleshooting